By Dr. Lawrence Wilson

 The keys to correction are:

 1. The fast oxidizer diet.
-This requires eating at least 2 tablespoons of fat or oil with each meal – at least three times daily.
+For adults, this requires eating at least 2 tablespoons of extra fat or oil with each meal – at least three times daily.
 Fat can be from butter, oils, cream, soft-cooked eggs, fatty meat, sardines packed in oil, or almond butter.
-A little full-fat cheese is also good, but do not cook it.
+A little full-fat goat cheese is also good, but do not cook it.

 The main source of calories must be from fat, not carbohydrate.
 The diet must be low in carbohydrates such as bread, rice, potatoes, fruit and all sweets.
-Eliminate fruit and sweets entirely, if possible.
+Ideally, eliminate fruit and sweets entirely.

 The diet must include cooked vegetables, ideally three times daily or at least twice daily.
 This is not to slow the oxidation rate as much as it is to remineralize the body with the alkaline reserve minerals.
 If a person will not eat plenty of cooked vegetables, the program will not work well.
 For details, please read The Fast Oxidizer Eating Plan on this website.